 ASIC charges director with client money offenses

 The Australian Securities and Investments Commission (ASIC) alleges that between July 2016 and April 2021 Renato De Maria, the sole director of Alliance Management Group Pty Ltd used his position as director of AIBS dishonestly, by misusing monies held in trust accounts on behalf of AIBS clients, by:

-- authorising three withdrawals totalling $7.9 million which were ultimately transferred back to Mr De Maria via a third party and thereby contravening s184(2) of the Corporations Act;
+- authorizing three withdrawals totaling $7.9 million which were ultimately transferred back to Mr De Maria via a third party and thereby contravening s184(2) of the Corporations Act;

-- issuing inflated insurance invoices totalling over $4 million to four separate clients and thereby contravening ss1041G of the Act; and
+- issuing inflated insurance invoices totaling over $4 million to four separate clients and thereby contravening ss1041G of the Act; and

 - transferring over $24 million between an AIBS trust account and other accounts controlled by Mr De Maria and thereby contravening s184(2) of the Act.

 Mr De Maria will next appear before the Melbourne Magistrates’ Court on 28 June 2023.